katherinewu312/cs6120-tasks/l4/discussion.md

 Group (@ngernest, @katherinewu312, @samuelbreckenridge)

 [Code](https://github.com/katherinewu312/cs6120-tasks/tree/main/l4)

-Katherine: implemented generic solver
-Sam: implemented live variables
-Ernest: implemented constant propagation
+(Katherine: generic solver, Sam: live variables, Ernest: constant propagation)

 As a first step we implemented a data flow analysis to identify live variables.
 Setting up a skeleton of the solver was pretty straightforward, although we did have to be a bit careful about setting things up consistently to run